spacecode-library/reactlyve-front/README.md

 `SameSite=Lax`.
 The cookie is automatically sent with `fetch`/`axios` requests when `withCredentials` or `credentials: 'include'` is enabled and is not accessible to client JavaScript.
 Use the `/auth/logout` endpoint to clear this session cookie when signing out.
-The login flow now includes a random `state` value stored in `sessionStorage` to help prevent CSRF attacks.
-The same state must be present on the OAuth callback or the login fails.

 ### Media Handling